saranshbansal/learn-aws/NOTES_STORAGE.md

 GSIs enable you to perform queries that wouldn't be efficient using only the primary key, such as querying by different attributes or sorting items differently.

+>> Note: GSI can have its own throughput which can be different from base table throughput.

 #### Key Features of GSI

 - **Different Partition and Sort Keys:** Each GSI has its own partition key and optional sort key, distinct from the table's primary key.